 Floppy labels(?), good looking labels which yet again use the cover art from the big box (and everything else in the box).

 The manual is pictured above, folded A4 Glossy photo paper and printed in high quality.
 The manual holds the story behind the character of the game and all in all a good read.

-SOLID GOLD Collectors Edition is for collectors (duh) really, it is one of those games that will shine on the shelf as an collectible only,and with its very limited production number means that it will most likely turn into an obscurity eventually.
-The reason for the 7/10 is due to the print quality used on the DVD case, but also because of the amount of items in the box.
+SOLID GOLD Collectors Edition is for collectors (duh) really, it is one of those games that will shine on the shelf as a collectable only, and with its very limited production number means that it will most likely turn into an obscurity eventually.
+The reason for the 7/10 is due to the print quality used on the DVD case, but also because of the number of items in the box.